MeghanaM4/Odyssey/README.md

 - Sensor data from SMD components on PCB (stored on a microSD card)
 - PCB powered by 3 AA batteries that can survive -45C
 - Internal camera that can see outside through a polycarbonate window on the wall
-- 4 digit 7-segment displays that show the current altitude, which the int. camera can also see
+- 8 digit 7-segment display that show the current altitude, which the int. camera can also see
-- Bouncy balls so we can test if the low pressure affected their bouncification index (technical term)

 ## Collected data
 - Pressure